 - Curriculum Note: The credit for 10-890-101, College 101 is an Institutional Requirement for graduation.
 Consequently, it is not part of the program requirements, but must be passed with a C.

-- Students must earn a grade of "C" or higher in English Comp 1 in order to progress to Technical Reporting.
+- Students must earn a grade of "C" or better in English Composition 1 in order to progress.

 - Manage information technology hardware

 - Manage software